Apply to a foreign university with confidence

 Master’s (석사 — Seoksa) in Korea is awarded by graduate schools, which combine master's and doctoral programs.
 Moreover, on the basis of a university, there may exist one general grad school of an academic orientation or several professional schools with a practical inclination.

-The duration of study for a master’s degree in Korea is 2 years4 years for professional programs.
+The duration of study for a master’s degree in Korea is 2 years.
 The curriculum involves the study of a specific set of courses, with an aggregate credit score of 24 credits (approximately 48 ECTS), and a master's research.
 To obtain a master's degree (MA, MS and others), a student must have a final GPA of 3.0 (B) or higher, pass a comprehensive exam and a foreign language exam, and also defend a thesis.
 Thus, the master's program in South Korea sets a fairly high standard, providing its graduates with a wide range of competencies.

 Master’s applicants must complete a bachelor's degree in a relevant field with an average score of 3.0 (B) or higher.